 - A. Nothing contained in this Arrangement shall require either Party to take any action that would be inconsistent with its existing laws, regulations, or policy directives.
 Should any conflict arise between the terms of this Arrangement and those laws, regulations, or policy directives, the Parties agree to consult before any action is taken.
 No nuclear information related to proliferation-sensitive technologies shall be exchanged under this Arrangement. - B. Unless otherwise agreed, all costs resulting from cooperation pursuant to this Arrangement shall be the responsibility of the Party that incurs them.
-The ability of the Parties to carry out their obligations is subject to the appropriation of funds by the appropriate governmental authority and to the laws, regulations and policies applicable to the Parties. - C. Cooperation under this Arrangement shall be in accordance with the laws and regulations of the Parties.
+The ability of the Parties to carry out their obligations is subject to the appropriation of funds by the appropriate governmental authority and to the laws, regulations and policies applicable to the Parties.

+- C. Cooperation under this Arrangement shall be in accordance with the laws and regulations of the Parties.
 Any dispute or questions between the Parties concerning the interpretation or application of this Arrangement shall be settled by mutual agreement of the Parties. - D. This Arrangement shall enter into force upon signature and, subject to paragraph E of this Section, shall remain in force for a period of five years.
-It may be extended for a further period of time by written agreement of the Parties. - E. Either Party may terminate this Arrangement by providing the other Party written notice at least 180 days prior to its intended date of termination.
+It may be extended for a further period of time by written agreement of the Parties. - E. Either Party may terminate this Arrangement after providing the other Party written notice 180 days prior to its intended date of termination.

-DONE at Vienna, Austria, on this 28th day of September 2016, in duplicate, in the English language.
+DONE, in duplicate, in the English language.